www.scantips.com

 121/20001/10001/5001/2501/1251/601/301/151/812

 The starting point of the EV numbering is that f/1 at 1 second is EV 0.
-This is only because 1² / 1 = 1, so that log₂(1) is 0 EV, and also 20 = 1 EV.
-It is math, and not some human notion of convenience (as are the Nominal value markings).
-However, the camera goal is to instead use the precise goal values so that every EV step is exactly 2x exposure.
+This was dictated by the math, because 1² / 1 = 1, so that log₂(1) is 0 EV, and also 20 = 1 EV.
+It is math, and 0 seems the right starting place.

 If any doubts, time your camera’s 30 second shutter speed, and you will see it takes exactly 32 seconds (or 15 seconds takes 16).
 Those are the exact numbers of the powers of 2.

-A very important quirk is that most further calculation of exposure (like EV) must first square f/Stop Numbers (or the ratio of f/Stop Numbers are reversed and squared) to represent exposure (except NOT for Guide Number, which already takes this into account).
-Because the equations want values of exposure which is powers of 2, but f/Stop Numbering steps are powers of √2.
-But squaring the f/Stop Number becomes the necessary steps of powers of 2.
+A very important quirk is that most further calculation of exposure (like in EV) we must first square f/stop Numbers (or the Ratio of f/stop Numbers can be reversed and squared) to represent exposure (except NOT for Guide Number, which already takes this into account).
+Because the equations want values of exposure which is powers of 2, but f/stop Numbering steps are powers of √2.
+But squaring the f/stop Number becomes the necessary steps of powers of 2.
 Shutter speeds and ISO are already powers of 2 and are Not squared.

 The precise goal value for shutter speed is 2Stop Number seconds (which steps are the powers of 2).